 A router is a device that creates paths to your devices and outside networks.
 As well as managing the data entering and leaving your network.
 If you have a Wi-Fi network in your home, you definitely have a router (or a router/modem combo unit).

 A switch can use these different paths to send data to individual devices on the same network.
 Most homeowners don’t have network switches unless they have many hardwired Ethernet devices.

 A hub just broadcasts the same signal to all connected devices, and you would use it to extend Ethernet access to other rooms.
 You likely won’t have a hub in your home either because it slows down traffic– we’ll cover this more later on.

-If you think you need all of these features, you would be right.
-But after hours of research of our own, we understand the differences are not always clear.
+If you think you need all of these features, you might be right.
+But with our years of experience, we understand the differences are not always clear.

-The good news is you won’t necessarily need 3 separate devices.
+The good news is you won’t necessarily need 3 separate devices; we’ll explore why.